 3. Using both connections (WiFi + Wired)

-This setup entails connecting Airtame to your internal network and enabling Airtame's own hotspot AP that creates WiFi inside the room that guests can connect to.
-The Airtame can even show the WiFi name and password so that guests can help themselves when they enter the room and look at the TV.
+This setup entails connecting Airtame to your internal network and enabling Airtame's hotspot AP that creates WiFi inside the room that guests can connect to.
+The Airtame can even show the WiFi name and password so that guests can help themselves when they enter the room and look at the Airtame screen.